robrogers3/vue-single-select/README.md

     - Why are the other packages so big and actually have dependencies?

+5. It works for regular 'POST backs' to the server.

+    If you are doing a regular post or just gathering the form data you don't need to do anything extra to provide a name and value for the selected option.

 5. Mine just looks nicer

 6. It's simple!!

 ## Available Props:

+There are more props than I'd like.
+But I needed them so you might too.

 ```
     props: {
     value: {
       required: true
     },
-    //Give your input a name.
-Good for POSTS
+    // Give your element a name.
+    // Good for doing a POST
     name: {
       type: String,
       required: false,
       default: () => ""
     },
-    //Your list of options for the dropdown
+    // Your list of things for the select
     options: {
       type: Array,
       required: false,
       default: () => []
     },
-    //options can have a label, but not necessary
+    // Tells vue-single-select what key to use
+    // for generating option labels
     optionLabel: {
       type: String,
       required: false,
       default: () => null
     },
-    //options can have a value,
+    // Tells vue-single-select the value
+    // you want populated in the select for the
+    // input
     optionKey: {
       type: String,
       required: false,